programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 In this lesson, when we write a link that includes [https://github.com/scholarslab/CollabDemo](https://github.com/scholarslab/CollabDemo), please replace "scholarslab" with your GitHub username, and "CollabDemo" with the name you entered for your repository [above](#name-your-repo).

 ### Set up Netlify
 Netlify is a service that allows you to preview new content submitted by your collaborators before making it a part of your website.
 This makes it easier for people of varying technical levels to contribute to your project, but it requires some setup.
+Netlify is free to use up to a point, but they do begin to charge for their service depending on how frequently you use them to preview your site.
+More information on their billing can be found on [their website](https://docs.netlify.com/accounts-and-billing/billing-faq/).

 Sign up for an account on [netlify.com](https://netlify.com) and log in.
 You should see the following screen: